 Born in 1959 and raised in Preetz, Northern Germany.
 Married to Friederike Streitbörger since 1990.
 Children: Sophie (1990) and Pauline Streitbörger (1992).

 Since 1990: Founder, owner and Managing Director of the marketing and media bureau Textransfer Communications.
 Work in tourism marketing, communications, journalism and media research.
 Current notable assignments combining these realms of expertise are:

 Since 2006: Director of Communications for Memphis & Mississippi, the joint tourism promotion organization for the state of Mississippi and Memphis Convention & Visitors Bureau.
 Responsible for tourism marketing in Germany, Switzerland and Austria by means of media work, Internet and consumer outreach.

-Since 2002: Occasional teaching assignments at Bryant University, Providence, Rhode Island, and class teaching at Fachhochschule (University of Applied Sciences) Mannheim, Germany (until 2004).
+Since 2002: Teaching assignments with annual on-site classes at Bryant University, Providence, Rhode Island, and class teaching at Fachhochschule (University of Applied Sciences) Mannheim, Germany (until 2004).

 Since 1998: Until 2000, German Representative for the State of Alabama in tourism development.
 After closure of all foreign offices, continuous engagement in project work.
 In 2016 re-launch as a tourism promotion office Alabama Tourism, set up as a partnership of several cities, regions and attractions and of the State of Alabama.Account Manager: Janin Nachtweh.